scaramangagency/craft-litespeedcache/README.md

 1. Move the litespeedcache folder into your craft/plugins directory
 2. Install the plugin in the Control Panel
+3. Set your LS Cache folder path on the settings page, you may need to ask your host where this is
-3. Turn on *Clear caches per URL?* if you need it on the settings page.
+4. Turn on *Clear caches per URL?* if you need it on the settings page

 ## Markup